aniruddhtilak/Class_objects/README.md

 4. End of the program.

-**E.Compare size of cube-** calculates the volume of a cube and then determines whether the cube is "large" or "small"
+**E. Compare size of cube-** calculates the volume of a cube and then determines whether the cube is "large" or "small"
 Algorithm:

 1. Create a class named 'cube':